 Cellphone coverage is constantly improving across the country, but in rural and semi-rural towns you can expect signal strength and reliability to be less robust that coverage in more urban areas.

-If your home is situated in a very rural area, where neither cabled or cellphone services are available, satellite internet is an option, and services like Starlink offer high speed and good reliability, even during rain storms.
+If your home is situated in a very rural area, where neither cabled or cellphone services are available, satellite internet is an option, and services like Starlink offer high speed and reliable connections, even during rain storms.

 Maintaining and securing a country home in Mexico

-Bigger country homes, like bigger automobiles, need more maintenance; large gardens need constant tending; swimming pools require routine care, and when you’re away you need to take additional steps to mitigate burglaries which are common in countryside homes, especially if they are left unattended by their owners for a stretch of time.
+Bigger country homes, like bigger automobiles, need more maintenance; large gardens need constant tending; swimming pools require routine care, and when you’re away you need to take additional steps to mitigate burglaries which are common in countryside homes, especially if they are left unattended by their owners for more than a few days.

 Dealing with noise

 Mexico’s countryside is not always as quiet and tranquil as one might expect.
-Local festivals and events tend to be highly energetic; loud music and fire crackers are often prominent features of these local gatherings.
+Local festivals and events tend to be highly energetic with loud music and fire crackers often prominent features of these local gatherings.

 If your home in Mexico is situated well off the beaten path, perhaps entirely surrounded by rural country fields, forested areas, or even jungle, then the sound of cicadas, crickets, wild animals, tropical birds, and even spider monkeys might be an integral part of your daily (or nightly) soundscape.